sebastianczech/learn-pulumi-aws-python/README.md

 ## Testing

-As infrastructure code is written in Python, it can be easily test as presented in [example unit tests](https://github.com/pulumi/examples/tree/master/testing-unit-py).
+As infrastructure code is written in Python, [it can be easily tested](https://www.pulumi.com/docs/guides/testing/) as presented in [example unit tests](https://github.com/pulumi/examples/tree/master/testing-unit-py).

 In order to execute unit tests, run command: